queelius/rstatlab/week2.md

 # [2,]    5    6    7    8
 ```

-So that others may understand your results, make data self-describing.
+So that others may understand your results, data should be self-describing.
-Comments is one way to do this.
+One way to do this is assign column and row names to the matrix using
-We can also assign column and row names using `colnames()` and `rownames()`, respectively.
+`colnames()` and `rownames()`, respectively.

 ``` r
 colnames(A) <- c('C1', 'C2', 'C3', 'C4')